jc4000/deep-learn-image-label/README.md

 # Trained image classification models for Keras

-This repository contains code for the following Keras models:
+This repository is cloned from https://github.com/fchollet/deep-learning-models and contains code for the following Keras models:

 - VGG16
 - VGG19